MicahParks/qrest/README.md

 This service used the `github.com/mvo5/qrest-skeleton/backend` Go package as an external dependency.
 I did not change or add to any of the mock backend code.

+This service's generated API documentation is hosted live at [https://snapapi.micahparks.com/api/v0/docs](https://snapapi.micahparks.com/api/v0/docs).
+It can be used to understand the service better, generate requests, etc.

 This service defaults resource limits to zero.

 This service will not allow a quota-group to be added as a member to another quota-group if it is not already present in